appellation/rejects/README.md

 const data = await s.get('some key'); // { id: 'some id', ... }
 const with = await s.get('some key.data.with', { type: 'arr' }); // ['an', 'array']
 const update = await s.set('some key.data.with', ['new', 'array']);
+const added = await s.upsert('some key.data.with', ['element']);
 ```

 Note that the type must be explicitly set to `arr` when directly accessing an array.
+Upserts are faster than sets, as they do not have to clear out the existing data before adding new data.

 References to other data can be created: